ktauchathuranga/utils-android-app/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgement
-<a href="https://www.flaticon.com/free-icons/remote-support" title="remote support icons">Remote support icons created by Freepik - Flaticon</a>
+- Icon: <a href="https://www.flaticon.com/free-icons/remote-support" title="remote support icons">Remote support icons created by Freepik - Flaticon</a>